Dune. Arrakis. Desert planet.

 From the enigmatic epigraph’s at the start of each chapter, to the swirling hints of Christian, Islamic and Buddhist religious, and the dark suggestions of an advanced future without technology, Dune is a stunning achievement.

 It’s an Absolute Truth that Dune, Frank Herbert’s 1969 classic novel, is the greatest work of science-fiction ever put to paper.
-The sci-fi equivalent of Lord of the Rings, Dune is a without competition, a fully realised world of ecology, history, and human societies that interact and devour one another.
+The sci-fi equivalent of Lord of the Rings, Dune is a fully realised world of ecology, history, and human societies that interact and devour one another.
 Dune is the finest the genre has to offer, of that there is no doubt or argument.

 Dune tells the story of Paul Atreidies and his rise to through the houses of power to the position of messiah.
 On the surface Dune is a traditional story of one boy’s development from childhood to absolute power, but it’s told with such precision and imagination that it can only be imagined that Frank Herbert experienced the planet of Arrakis first hand.